eficode-academy/istio-katas/003-traffic-in-out-mesh.md

 # Summary

-In exercise 1 you saw hot to route incoming traffic through an ingress gateway.
+In exercise 1 you saw how to route incoming traffic through an ingress gateway.
 This allows you to apply istio traffic management features to the sentences service.
 For example, you could do a blue/green deploy of two different versions of the sentence service.